-- The geographic position of the Project boundary is recorded for all areas of land; - The geographic coordinates of the Project boundary (and any stratification inside the boundary) are established, recorded, and archived; - Standard operating procedures (SOPs) and quality control/quality assurance (QA/QC) procedures for field data collection and data management are applied; - Use or adaptation of relevant practices already applied in managed wetland monitoring, or available from published relevant materials, are implemented; - The Monitoring Plan, together with a record of implemented practices and monitoring during the Project duration, shall be available for validation and verification.
+• The geographic coordinates of the Project boundary (and any stratification inside the boundary) are established, recorded, and archived;

+- Standard operating procedures (SOPs) and quality control/quality assurance (QA/QC) procedures for field data collection and data management are applied; - Use or adaptation of relevant practices already applied in managed wetland monitoring, or available from published relevant materials, are implemented; - The Monitoring Plan, together with a record of implemented practices and monitoring during the Project duration, shall be available for validation and verification.
 Information on sampling methodologies and associated uncertainty for managed wetlands can be obtained from a review of the available literature for managed wetlands in the Sacramento-San Joaquin Delta.
 For example, Miller et al. (2008) provided data on spatial variability of sedimentation erosion table and coring measurements that can help guide plot and instrumentation placement.

-3.1.2.4 QUANTIFY PROJECT CARBON STOCK CHANGES AND GHG EMISSIONS
+3.1.2.4 Quantify Project Carbon Stock Changes and GHG Emissions

-GHG emissions shall be estimated using the methodology described in the Methods Module.
+Carbon stock changes and GHG emissions shall be estimated using the methodology described in the Methods Module.
 The methods listed in the Measurement Module (MM-W/RC) may be used alone or in tandem.
-Emissions can be estimated using appropriate peer-reviewed proxy measurement data for similar situations, in which case the environmental setting for the estimates shall be detailed.
+Carbon stock changes and GHG emissions can be estimated using appropriate peer-reviewed proxy measurement data for similar situations, in which case the environmental setting for the estimates shall be detailed.
 Also, there shall be an in-depth demonstration of conservativeness and applicability.
-Biogeo-chemical models that meet requirements listed in the Model Module (MODEL-W/RC) can be used for estimating GHG emissions.
-For example, the peer-reviewed biogeochemical model, Peatland Ecosystem Photosynthesis, Respiration, and Methane Transport model (PEPRMT, see Appendix C), can be used for estimation of $CO_2$ and $CH_4$ exchange from non-tidal, managed wetlands in the Sacramento-San Joaquin Delta.
+Biogeochemical models that meet requirements listed in the Model Module (MODEL-W/RC) can be used for estimating carbon stock changes and GHG emissions.
+For example, the peer-reviewed biogeochemical model, Peatland Ecosystem Photosynthesis, Respiration, and Methane Transport model (PEPRMT, see Appendix C), can be used for estimation of CO2 and CH4 exchange from non-tidal, managed wetlands in the Sacramento-San Joaquin Delta.